Douglas Century: Takedown: The Fall of the Last Mafia Empire

-Century's second book, describing Operation Wasteland, was Takedown: The Fall of the Last Mafia Empire (coauthored with NYPD Detective First-Grade Rick Cowan) was a The New York Times best-seller, a finalist for the 2003 Edgar Award ("Best Fact Crime"), and a finalist for the 2003 Audie Awards ("Best Audiobook of the Year, Non-Fiction, Abridged", as read by actor Christopher Meloni).
-Newsweek described the book as a "new gangland epic."
+Century's second book, about Operation Wasteland, was Takedown: The Fall of the Last Mafia Empire (coauthored with NYPD Detective First-Grade Rick Cowan) was a The New York Times best-seller, a finalist for the 2003 Edgar Award ("Best Fact Crime"), and a finalist for the 2003 Audie Awards ("Best Audiobook of the Year, Non-Fiction, Abridged," as read by actor Christopher Meloni).
+Newsweek says the book is a "new gangland epic."

 Barney Ross: The Life of a Jewish Fighter

-Following the publication of his third book, the best-seller Barney Ross, Century has toured extensively, speaking across the United States and Canada about the life and times of Ross (born Dov Ber Rasofsky), the Hall of Fame boxing great and World War II hero.
-"This is an excellent story of a man and his times," wrote boxing historian Bert Randolph Sugar in The New York Times Book Review.
-"And proof positive that time does not relinquish its hold over men or monuments.
+After the publication of his third book, the best-seller Barney Ross, Century toured extensively, speaking across the United States and Canada about the life and times of Ross (born Dov Ber Rasofsky), the Hall of Fame boxing great and World War II hero.
+"This is an excellent story of a man and his times," wrote boxing historian Bert Randolph Sugar in The New York Times Book Review. "... proof positive that time does not relinquish its hold over men or monuments.
 In a sport devoted to fashioning halos for its superstars, Ross wore a special nimbus, and this book properly fits him for that."